HoaiThuBK/CHVCoreset-and-CHVCRAIG/README.md

 ## 1. What each file does

 **Coreset-selection algorithms.**
-- `chvcoreset.py` — CHVS4 (Convex Hull Vertex Selection v4): approximates the
+- `chvcoreset.py` — Budgeted CHVS4 (Convex Hull Vertex Selection v4): approximates the
   convex hull of the per-class gradient representations.
 Builds an initial d-simplex (Wang 2013, Algorithm 1) and expands it facet-by-facet toward the farthest outlying point (Ding 2017, Algorithm 2–3).
 Source paper: